bichanna/bichanna/README.md

  - Nim

 **What I'm working on**
- - Not really.
-I'm busy studying.
+ - The SLAP programming language

 **What I'm planning to learn** (probably in this order)
  - Crystal